Dunhuang manuscripts: History

 Scholars in Beijing were alerted to the significance of the manuscripts after seeing samples of the documents in Pelliot's possession.
 Due to the efforts of the scholar and antiquarian Luo Zhenyu, most of the remaining Chinese manuscripts were taken to Beijing in 1910 and are now in the National Library of China.
 Several thousands of folios of Tibetan manuscripts were left in Dunhuang and are now located in several museums and libraries in the region.
 Rumours of caches of documents taken by local people continued for some time, and a cache of documents hidden by Wang from the authorities was later found in the 1940s.
-Those purchased by Western scholars are now kept in institutions all over the world, such as the British Library and the Bibliothèque nationale de France.
+Those acquired by Western and Japanese scholars are now held in institutions around the world, including the British Library, the Tokyo National Museum, and the Bibliothèque nationale de France.
 All of the manuscript collections are being digitized by the International Dunhuang Project, and can be freely accessed online.

 “The Chinese regard Stein and Pelliot as robbers,” wrote the British sinologist Arthur Waley.
 “I think the best way to understand [the feelings of the Chinese] on the subject is to imagine how we should feel if a Chinese archaeologist were to come to England, discover a cache of medieval manuscripts at a ruined monastery, bribe the custodian to part with them and carry them off to Peking. [...]
 Pelliot did, of course, after his return from Tun-huang, get in touch with Chinese scholars; but he had inherited so much of the nineteenth-century attitude about the right of Europeans to carry off ‘finds’ made in non-European lands that, like Stein, he seems never from the first to last to have had any qualms about the sacking of the Tun-huang library.”